Self-adaptive randomized constructive heuristics for the multi-item capacitated lot sizing problem: Literature review

-The objective function \eqref{obj} is to minimize the total setup cost and inventory holding cost.
-Constraints \eqref{demand} are the inventory balancing equations.
-Constraints \eqref{capacity} guarantee that the capacity usage of each period does not exceed the available capacity.
-Constraints \eqref{bundle} ensure that the corresponding setup cost incurs in the objective function whenever products are produced.

-\subsection{Literature review}
+\section{Literature review}

-This paper focuses on heuristic approaches for the multi-item capacitated lot-sizing problem (CLSP).
-Extensive literature review on lot-sizing problems can refer to e.g. \cite{maes1988multi,karimi2003capacitated,jans2007meta,brahimi2017single}.
-Several exact methods are developed for CLSP and the readers can refer to e.g. \cite{barany1984strong,eppen1987solving}.
+This paper focuses on heuristic approaches for the multi-item CLSP.
+Interested readers can refer to \cite{maes1988multi,karimi2003capacitated,jans2007meta} and \cite{brahimi2017single} for extensive literature review on lot-sizing problems.
+For exact methods, we refer to \cite{barany1984strong} and \cite{eppen1987solving}.